a-anker/ARIANNA_Experiment/README.md

 The steps listed below are how to get a similar environment to mine when conducting this research.
 There are however many ways to set up similar environments so use this as only one reference.

 - Download and install [Anaconda](https://www.anaconda.com/products/distribution)
-- Create conda environment and then list all environments
+- Create conda environment with a user "chosen_name" and then list all environments

       $ conda create --name chosen_name
       $ conda env list